Montevallo (album): Singles

 "Leave the Night On" was released as the lead single from the album on June 16, 2014.
-The song peaked at number one on both Hot Country Songs chart and Country Airplay chart, as well as peaking at number 30 on the US Billboard Hot 100.
+The song peaked at number one on both the Hot Country Songs chart and the Country Airplay chart, as well as peaking at number 30 on the US Billboard Hot 100.
 It has been certified Platinum by the RIAA.
 As of February 2015, it has sold 1,002,000 copies in the US.

 "Take Your Time" was released as the second single from the album on November 24, 2014.
 The song became Hunt's most successful single up to that time, crossing over to pop and adult contemporary formats, peaking at number 20 on the US Billboard Hot 100, as well as topping both Hot Country Songs chart and Country Airplay chart.
 It topped the year-end charts on the Hot Country Songs chart in 2015.
 It has been certified 2× Platinum by the RIAA.
 As of March 2016, it has sold 2,001,000 copies in the US.

 "House Party" was released as the third single from the album on June 1, 2015.
 Like the previous singles, "House Party" also reached number one on both Hot Country Songs chart and Country Airplay chart.
 It peaked at number 26 on the US Billboard Hot 100.
 The song has been certified Platinum by the RIAA.
 As of February 2016, it has sold 1,121,000 copies in the US.

 "Break Up in a Small Town" was released as the fourth single from the album on September 21, 2015.
 It peaked at number 29 on the US Billboard Hot 100 and became Hunt's first single to miss the top spot on the Hot Country Songs chart and the Country Airplay chart, peaking at number two on both charts.
 It has been certified Platinum by the RIAA.
 As of March 2016, it has sold 1,230,000 copies in the US.

 "Make You Miss Me" was released as the fifth single from the album on March 7, 2016.
 It topped the Country Airplay chart, making Hunt the first solo male artist to land four number ones on the Country Airplay chart from a debut studio album.
 It peaked at number two on the Hot Country Songs chart and at number 45 on the US Billboard Hot 100.
 As of September 2016, it has sold 607,000 copies in the US.